thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 # Getting the Code

 Once you have Mercurial installed, you are ready to grab the source code.
 There are a couple of different methods to do this.

+{% hint style="warning" %}
+Mozilla-central will build Firefox without the comm-central repo present and a few options set.
+Mozilla-central is the Firefox codebase and comm-central features the additions that turn Firefox into Thunderbird.
+{% endhint %}

 ## Scripted